Hello 'goodbye': Magda Szubanski is set to host game show Weakest Link

 Tweet from @MagdaSzubanski

-The comedian and actor said she’s looking forward to finally playing herself in the rebooted version of the show, which is billed as “not your mum and dad’s Weakest Link.”
+The comedian and actor said she was looking forward to finally playing herself in the rebooted version of the show, which is billed as “not your mum and dad’s Weakest Link”.

 “I’ve pretended to be nice my whole career – now I finally get to play myself,” Szubanski said.

-Nine’s head of content, production and development Adrian Swift said Magda will be “anything but loveable” as the host of the new quiz show.
+Nine’s head of content, production and development Adrian Swift said Magda would be “anything but loveable” as the host of the new quiz show.

 “It’s not just about what you know, but also knowing who’s your biggest threat and when to bank your winnings.
 All of that combined with the much-loved Magda Szubanski being anything but loveable in the role of Australia’s strictest quizmaster,” Mr Swift said.

-Some fans were concerned the loveable Magda wouldn’t be the right fit for the role of “nasty host”, with Weakest Link famous for its dead pan slogan: “You are the weakest link, goodbye,” followed by a walk of shame by the failed contestant.
+Some fans were concerned the loveable Szubanski wouldn’t be the right fit for the role of “nasty host”, with Weakest Link famous for its deadpan slogan: “You are the weakest link, goodbye”, followed by a walk of shame by the failed contestant.

 I liked the weakest link & like most people I love @MagdaSzubanski but I’m not sure how our national treasure is going to fit in the role of nasty host